theotherp/nzbhydra/README.md

 ## Development and how you can help
 Generally testing and any bug reports are very welcome.

+If you know LESS/CSS feel free to design a dark theme.
+Contact me if you need any changes in the code base / templates.

 Any pull requests are also welcome, but I feel I and the program would mostly profit from:
 * Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance